©1978

 given a term in this world.
 Though our longings are immortal, we

 must reconcile the longing and reality as best we can.
-If for everything there is a

 season, the best season is that of grace.
 Purpose reasserts itself